 Technical

 At our engineering departments, thousands of specialists work on aircraft, engines and components.
 Together, we ensure that our fleet – and that of more than 200 international customers – remains safe and reliable.
-Everything you do contributes to today’s operations and to the future of aviation.

 What this looks like